GEcaiIT/edx-documentation/en_us/shared/building_and_running_chapters/building_course/setting_up_student_view.rst

 #.
 View your dashboard to test how the image will appear to students.

-.. note:: On edX.org_, the course image you add in Studio is used on the student dashboard, but does not appear on the course summary page automatically.
-You must work directly with your edX program manager to set up the **About** page assets and course image for the course summary page.
+.. note:: On edX.org_, the course image you add in Studio is used on the student dashboard, but does not automatically appear on the course summary page.
+Work directly with your edX program manager to set up the **About** page assets and course image for the course summary page.

 .. _Add a Course Video: